SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Sec.05.Applications.md

 Keyword spotting can be considered a special type of ASR, where its primary objective is to identify specific words or phrases within continuous speech.
 While traditional ASR systems aim to transcribe entire spoken utterances into text, keyword spotting focuses specifically on identifying and extracting predefined keywords or phrases within continuous speech.
-The primary application of keyword spotting is to build oice-activated assistants in smart home devices.
+The primary application of keyword spotting is to build voice-activated assistants in smart home devices.
 Those devices are activated when the specific keywords are triggered.
 Therefore, although SpeechLMs are capable of spotting and understanding more than just a couple of words, keyword spotting can be used to efficiently trigger SpeechLMs to respond to user inputs.